 Special situations

-- Behavioral health NEMT.
-Outpatient mental health and substance use treatment are covered.
-Methadone clinic visits, often daily early in treatment, use standing orders.
-Community Service Boards in Georgia are Medicaid providers.
+Outpatient mental health and substance use treatment appointments are covered.
+Methadone clinic visits, often daily for the first weeks of treatment, are covered with standing orders.
+Federally Qualified Behavioral Health Centers and Georgia Community Service Boards are Medicaid providers.

 Get help with Georgia Medicaid NEMT